Netherlands in World War II: Life in occupied Netherlands

-The German occupiers implemented a policy of Gleichschaltung ("enforced conformity" or "coordination") and systematically eliminated non-Nazi organizations.
+The German occupiers implemented a policy of Gleichschaltung ("enforced conformity" or "coordination") and systematically eliminated non-Nazi organisations.
 In 1940, the German regime more or less immediately outlawed all socialist and communist parties.
 In 1941, it forbade all parties except for the National Socialist Movement in the Netherlands.

 Gleichschaltung was an enormous shock to the Dutch, who had traditionally had separate institutions for all main religious groups, particularly Catholic and Protestant, because of decades of pillarisation.
 The process was opposed by the Catholic Church in the Netherlands, and in 1941, all Roman Catholics were urged by Dutch bishops to leave associations that had been Nazified.